aslettemark/SuperCharge/README.md

 The plugin let's you gain and stock up on divine energy, by sacrificing(dropping) valuable items.
 To be in sacrifice mode type /drop.
 With this newly acquired energy you can buy certain special effects.
 These effects include cool visuals, alchemy and other... things!
 Buy effects by typing /effect <name of effect> <on or buy> [amount, default=1], ex. /effect alchemy buy 2.
 Effects are reset on disconnect, however energy points are not.
-You may discard(and trash) any active effects by either
+You may discard(and trash) any active effects by either<br/>
-a) Typing /effect remove
+a) Typing /effect remove.<br/>
-b) Overriding the effect by buying a new one.
+b) Overriding the effect by buying a new one. <br/>

-Check the config file to see what items give energy, and how much.
+Check the config file to see what items give energy, and how much. <br/><br/>
+If i had more time with the plugin I would add more fancy effects, perhaps even time based ones.

 <!-- Hi, aslettemark!
 This is the default README for every ten.java submission. -->
 <!-- We encourage you to edit this README with some information about your submission – keep in mind you'll be scored on documentation! -->